How Much Does a Whole-House Humidifier Cost in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Installing a whole-house humidifier costs an average of $579, with prices ranging from $392 and $765.
+Installing a whole-house humidifier costs an average of $578, with average prices ranging from $392 to $765.
 The total cost depends on factors like your home's size, the type of humidifier you choose, labor rates, and installation time.
-By budgeting properly and hiring an HVAC professional near you, you can ensure your humidifier is installed efficiently and keeps your home's humidity at the right level.
+Hiring a trusted HVAC pro helps ensure the unit runs efficiently and maintains the right indoor humidity from day one.

 Whole House Humidifier Costs by Type

-Whole-house humidifiers cost between $150 and $1,100 for the unit alone, and installation costs vary based on the type you choose.
+Whole-house humidifiers cost between $100 and $1,100 for the unit alone, and installation costs vary based on the type you choose.
 The three main types are flow-through, drum, and steam humidifiers.
 Drum models are the most affordable, flow-through systems are mid-range, and steam humidifiers are on the higher end.
-Spray-mist models are a less common but affordable option.
+Spray-mist models are rarer, but they’re on the lower end of the price range.

 Tabletop humidifiers simply plug into the wall and don’t require a professional installation service.
-These will work well for one room, much like space heaters work for only small spaces, but they are not considered whole-house humidifiers.
+They’re suitable for a single room, not an entire home, so they’re not considered whole-house humidifiers.

 Flow-Through

-Flow-through units typically cost between $100 and $500 for the unit and $100 to $450 for the installation.
+Flow-through units cost between $200 and $600.
 These units use water to flow through an evaporator pad and create humidity.
-Water releases when a valve opens and flows through a pad, and then drains.
+Water is released when a valve opens and flows through a pad, and then drains.
 Because of this, these units waste more water.
 The furnace heat cycle triggers the valve.
-These can also be either bypass or powered (more on what this means later).
+These units may be bypass or fan-powered, which we explain below.

 Steam Humidifier Cost

-Steam humidifiers cost between $300 and $1,100, with installation ranging from $200 to $900.
+Steam humidifiers cost between $300 and $1,100.
 They heat water to create steam that disperses through your home's ductwork.
 While they have higher upfront and operating costs ($150 to $500 per year), steam humidifiers provide consistent humidity levels.
-Some models operate independently of your HVAC system's heating cycle, offering flexibility but may increase the risk of rust and mold.
+Some models run independently of the heating cycle, which adds flexibility but can raise the risk of rust or mold.

 Bypass vs. Fan-Powered Systems